Kelach/COE-332-Software-Engineering-and-Design/homework05/README.md

           docker pull kelach/iss_tracker:hw05

-  4. Next, Build the Docker image you just pulled by running this command:

-      - **Note**: Running the command below will start the Flask application automatically

-            docker build -t kelach/iss_tracker:hw05 .

-  5. The flask application should automatically run after building the Dokcer image, but if you ever wish to run the image without having to re-build it you can run the following command:
+  5. Now, you can run a container of the image with the following command:

           docker run -it --rm -p 5000:5000 kelach/iss_tracker:hw05